dmbarbour/glas/docs/GlasModules.md

 ## Module and Package References

-I'm still contemplating syntax and aesthetics for module and package references.
-In the language extension layer, we can treat module and package access as methods.

-One simple option is to treat it as a keyword, e.g. `module foo` would reference the local filesystem module, while `package foo` would reference the distribution package.
-The parser should bind these keywords with high precedence, such that `module foo.bar.baz` is equivalent to `(module foo).bar.baz`.

-Another viable option is to model package and module references as an open record in lexical scope, e.g. `extern.package.foo` vs. `extern.module.foo`.
-This approach has an advantage of being close to the semantics - the values are simply out there, defined outside module scope.
-However, this would complicate parse-time analysis of module dependencies, because of stuff like `let m = extern.module; ... m.foo ...`.

-For now, I'm inclined to favor `module foo` and `package foo`.
+The syntax for module and package reference may vary based on language extensions.
+However, the Glas language syntax introduces `module` and `package` as keywords, binding a single symbol such that `module foo.bar(y)` is equivalent to `(module foo).bar(y)`.
+Modules and packages are separate namespaces.